-Native Maine Plants Found in Watchic Lake - 2019 Screening Day Update

-On August 10, 2019, a group of 8 WLA board members and volunteers surveyed Watchic Lake for invasive plant species - none were found.
+Native Maine Plants Found in Watchic Lake - 2023 Screening Day Update On August 5, 2023, a group of 12 WLA volunteers surveyed Watchic Lake for invasive plant species - none were found.
 As a member of the Lake Stewards of Maine Invasive Plant Patrol Program, we are asked to submit an inventory of the native plants found in the lake (this list of plants).
 Most of the materials below come from the Lakes Stewards of Maine (LSM), formerly VLMP.
 Materials from other agencies are noted in the summary along with links to more detail.

-In August 2019 water clarity was good (lots rain has led to less clarity), and plants were generally immature and sparse.
+GoBotany has also been a good source of information. https://gobotany.nativeplanttrust.org/ In August 2023 water clarity was good and plants were generally immature and sparse.
+Given the very heavy amounts of rain this summer, significant Metaphyton or algae was spotted.
+Cyanobacteria was spotted later in the month of August.
+Aquatic Moss (likely Fontinalis antipyretica) Many aquatic mosses are found in North America.
+It is a native plant to Maine.
+It grows attached to submerged rocks in fast-flowing water.
+It also occurs attached to the substrate in lakes and as floating masses in still water and may be cast up on beaches at the waterside.
+It thrives in shady positions and prefers acid water.
+There are many kinds of aquatic moss and the noting of Fontinalis antipyretica may not be accurate.
+This moss sample was confirmed by Lake Stewards of Maine.
+Observed in 2020 on the southwest shore of the lake.
+Observed in 2022 and 2023 in Page Brook inlet

-Alpine or Red Pondweed Potamogeton alpinus
+Aquatic Moss 2020 Alpine or Red Pondweed Potamogeton alpinus

 Red/Alpine pondweed has two distinct leaf types: submersed leaves and floating leaves.
 Red/Alpine pondweed is native to Maine, New England and much of the northern and western United States.
 Two varieties of red pondweed have been documented in the US (var. tenuifolius and subellipticus), primarily based upon the submersed leaf shape.
 However, since both leaf types may be observed in the same population, the distinction is rarely recognized.
 More from Maine Lakes Stewards of Maine here on Alpine/Red Pondweed.

-Observed in 2016, 2017, 2019
+Observed in 2016, 2017, 2019, 2020, 2021.

-Arrowhead Sagittaria spp

-There are 5 species of Arrowhead in Maine; some erect emergents, others with floating leaves.
+Arrowhead Sagittaria spp There are 5 species of Arrowhead in Maine; some erect emergents, others with floating leaves.
 Arrowhead is found in shallow wetlands and is sometimes known as broadleaf arrowhead, duck-potato, Indian potato, or wapato.
 This plant produces edible tubers that were extensively used by the Indigenous peoples of the Americas.
 Arrowhead forms dense colonies on very wet soils that become more open as the species mixes with other species of deeper water levels.
 These colonies forms long bands following the curves of rivers, ponds and lakes, well-marked by the dark green color of the leaves.
 The plant has strong roots and can survive through wide variations of the water level, slow currents and waves.
 It displays an affinity for high levels of phosphates and hard waters.
 More details can be found in Wikipedia Sagittaria latifolia.
-Observed in 2017, 2018, 2019.

-Bladderwort, northern Utricularia intermedia

-Northern Bladderwort is one of four commonly found Bladderworts in Maine.
+Observed in 2017, 2018, 2019, 2020, 2022, 2023.
+Bladderwort, northern Utricularia intermedia Northern Bladderwort is one of four commonly found Bladderworts in Maine.
 Tiny, lopsided sack-like bladders used for capturing invertebrate prey are either attached directly to the leaves or to specialized leafless stems.
 In addition to this key shared feature, all four bladderworts that are native to Maine have finely-divided, branched, submersed leaves and produce irregular snapdragon-like flowers.
 More details from Lakes Stewards of Maine here "Bladderworts".
-Observed in 2016, 2017, 2018.
+Observed in 2016, 2017, 2018, 2021.